 Financing your studies

-As an EU student, you can apply for a student loan to cover the cost of your tuition fees for a course starting in September 2019 and 2020.
+As an EU student, you can apply for a student loan to cover the cost of your tuition fees for a course starting in September 2020.
 Your loan will cover the full duration of your course.

 Student loans are available for undergraduate and postgraduate courses and you could receive the following: